 A mechanic's lien represents a special risk to the purchaser of real estate or to lenders who wish to take a mortgage.
-In most states, the mechanic's lien is given

-A claim allowed to one who furnishes labor, services, or materials to improve property. priority not from the date when the lien is recorded but from an earlier date-either the date the contractor was hired or the date construction began.
+In most states, the mechanic's lien is given priority not from the date when the lien is recorded but from an earlier date-either the date the contractor was hired or the date construction began.
 Thus a purchaser or lender might lose priority to a creditor with a mechanic's lien who filed after the sale or mortgage.
 A practical solution to this problem is to hold back part of the funds (purchase price or loan) or place them in escrow until the period for recording liens has expired.